Cardiology, Internal Medicine, Cardiovascular Disease

 Connect with the speaker?

-Dr. Gregg C. Fonarow serves as Interim Chief of UCLA's Division of Cardiology, Director of the Ahmanson-UCLA Cardiomyopathy Center, and Co-director of UCLA's Preventative Cardiology Program.
-He attained the rank of Professor of Medicine in 2003.
-He was awarded the Eliot Corday Chair in Cardiovascular Medicine and Science in 2003.
-His research interests center on heart failure management, preventative cardiology, disease management, and implementing treatment systems to improve clinical outcomes.
+Gregg C. Fonarow, MD, FACC, FAHA, FHFSA is the Eliot Corday Professor of Cardiovascular Medicine and Science at UCLA.
+He serves as Chief of the UCLA Division of Cardiology (Interim), Director of the Ahmanson-UCLA Cardiomyopathy Center, and Co-Director of the UCLA Preventative Cardiology Program.
+He attained the rank of Professor of Medicine at the Geffen School of Medicine at UCLA in 2003.
+His research interests center on acute and chronic heart failure, preventative cardiology, quality of care, outcomes, and implementing treatment systems to improve clinical outcomes.
+Dr. Fonarow has published over 1500 research studies and clinical trials in heart failure, disease management, preventative cardiology, and outcomes research.